aperoutka/scattpack/README.md

-# scattpack: A modular Python toolkit for scattering and structure factors
+# ScattPack: Python toolkit for scattering and structure factors

 ScattPack is a contributor‑friendly, extensible library for calculating **scattering intensities** and **structure factors**.